ebrest993/Challenge04/README.md

 # STILL TO DO

 Obviously this is an incomplete challenge.
 I restarted several times, and found way too much on my plate as a result.

-The remains of my to-do list are as follows:
- - display the high scores and initials upon completion